fluxcd/flux/site/annotations-tutorial.md

 cd flux
 ```

-To get a deployment up and running, it's easiest if you head to [our example
-deployment](https://github.com/weaveworks/flux-get-started) we set up.
-Please
-head to its site on Github and click on the "Fork" button.

 In the next step, let's change the Git URL of Flux to point to our fork:

 ```sh
 EDITOR deploy/flux-deployment.yaml